bbc/vc2_conformance/docs/source/user_guide/file_format.rst

 .. note::

-    The luma (Y) and color difference (C1, C2) components may have different bit depths, and therefore use a different number of bytes per sample in the raw format.
+    The luma (Y) and color difference (C1, C2) components might have different bit depths, and therefore use a different number of bytes per sample in the raw format.